shoebahmed/gfg/README.md

   	   Password  : password
     For this assignment I have assumed only admin or user of Seller Center can can access these API's.
     If these API needs to be exposed to Web users (Where they only need access to Read API) than we can extend this solution to support role based permission by @PreAuthorize annotation.
+CSRF cross token authorization is disabled.
+GFG μS runs stateless and no state is stored or chained.
 In the next section I will show you how can verify this API.

   ##### Pagination
     PagingAndSortingRepository is used to support pagination.
 I have used Repository to return Page<?>.
 Pagination is supported for Get request with query parameter.
 I have used headers to send back the information to client to make this solution simple.
 There can also be an option to send this information in DTO.
+I have not used existing Pageable as request param, as it was introducing parameter which was making the API look complex

       * page-number: 0 				Denotes the page number (zero based index)
       * total-pages: 1 				Total pages for this request